 Welcome to our website.
 We hope you will find our site useful and easy to navigate.

-If coronavirus is affecting your mental health – don’t delay, self-refer today.
+If you are concerned about your own mental health – don’t delay, self-refer today.

 Health experts in Leicester, Leicestershire and Rutland (LLR) are encouraging local people to seek mental health support if they have been left feeling anxious, stressed or depressed by COVID-19 and the impact of lockdown.